anurag1004/flashfetch/README.md

 # FlashFetch

 FlashFetch is a Java package designed for efficient and concurrent file downloading.
 It provides a simple and intuitive API for managing download tasks, allowing you to add, pause, resume, and cancel downloads with ease.
+FlashFetch requires **JDK 18** or later.

 ## Features